Andy Sabin's Leaf-toed Gecko

 Reptiles of Ecuador | Sauria | Phyllodactylidae | Phyllodactylus andysabini

-Natural history: Locally common.
-Phyllodactylus andysabini is a nocturnal and mostly terrestrial gecko inhabiting deciduous forests, dry shrublands, and dry grasslands where it forages at ground level or on rocks and tree trunks up to 40 cm above the ground.1 Eggs of P. andysabini have been found in holes up to 3 m above the ground in mangrove trees growing on the beach.2 When threatened, the geckos flee into crevices.
+Natural history: Phyllodactylus andysabini is a nocturnal and mostly terrestrial gecko that occurs in comparatively low densities in the deciduous forests, dry shrublands, and dry grasslands of Wolf Volcano.
+Andy Sabin’s Leaf-toed Geckos have been seen foraging at ground level or on rocks, tree trunks, and branches up to 40 cm above the ground.1 Eggs of this species have been found in holes up to 3 m above the ground in mangrove trees growing on the beach.2 When threatened, these shy geckos flee into crevices or under tree bark.
 If captured, they may shed the tail.
 Potential, but unconfirmed, predators include housecats and rats.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Endangered.1 Phyllodactylus andysabini is listed in this category following IUCN criteria3 because the species' area of occupancy is estimated to be smaller than 250 km2, its habitat is fragmented by lava flows, and, although there is no information on population trends, there is an ongoing threat of decline in the number of mature individuals due to predation by introduced species (cats and black rats).1 Alien predators are believed to have decimated the populations of other geckos on the Galápagos (see conservation section in the account of P. duncanensis).
+Conservation: Endangered Considered to be facing a high risk of extinction in the near future..1 Phyllodactylus andysabini is listed in this category following IUCN criteria3 because the species’ area of occupancy is estimated to be smaller than 250 km2, its habitat is fragmented by lava flows, and, although there is no information on population trends, there is an ongoing threat of decline in the number of mature individuals due to predation by introduced species (cats and black rats).1 Alien predators are believed to have decimated the populations of other geckos on the Galápagos.
 Volcanic eruptions are also a serious threat to P. andysabini.
 Wolf Volcano is in constant activity, with its last eruption recorded in May 2015.1

-Distribution: Phyllodactylus andysabini is endemic to an estimated 250 km2 area in northern Isabela Island in Galápagos, Ecuador.
+Distribution: Phyllodactylus andysabini is endemic to an area of approximately 250 km2 in northern Isabela Island, particularly around the western and northern slopes of Wolf Volcano, Galápagos, Ecuador (Fig. 2).

-Etymology: The generic name Phyllodactylus, which comes from the Greek words phyllon (meaning “leaf”) and daktylos (meaning “finger”),4 refers to the leaf-shaped fingers characteristic of this group of geckos.
-The specific name andysabini honors American philanthropist and conservationist Andrew "Andy" Sabin, known also as "Mr. Salamander," in recognition of his life-long support of environmental programs around the world and for his passion for the preservation of amphibians and reptiles.
+Etymology: The generic name Phyllodactylus comes from the Greek words phyllon (=leaf) and daktylos (=finger),4 and refers to the leaf-shaped fingers characteristic of this group of geckos.
+The specific name andysabini honors American philanthropist and conservationist Andrew “Andy” Sabin, known also as “Mr. Salamander,” in recognition of his life-long support of environmental programs around the world and for his passion for the preservation of amphibians and reptiles.
 In addition to providing financial support, both personally and through the Andrew Sabin Family Foundation to hundreds of organizations, Andy is directly involved in conservation and field research.
 He has effectively protected over 264,365 acres of habitat and also participates in expeditions to remote places across the globe in search of new species.1

 See it in the wild: Individuals of Phyllodactylus andysabini occur on and around Wolf Volcano, which is inaccessible to tourism.
 Researchers and members of the Galápagos National Park may visit the habitat of P. andysabini, but only in the context of a scientific expedition or a conservation agenda.